New Zealand Ice Hockey League: History

 The New Zealand Ice Hockey League (NZIHL) was formed in 2005 to develop the sport of ice hockey in New Zealand by Guenther Birgel, and to give the top players in the country regular competitive hockey to improve the skill level of the game domestically and make New Zealand more competitive on the international stage.
-The league was setup with restrictions on import players (players born outside of New Zealand and Australia) to assist in the promotion of local players to help achieve its founding goals.
+The league was set up with restrictions on import players (players born outside of New Zealand and Australia) to assist in the promotion of local players to help achieve its founding goals.
 Scheduling for NZIHL would fit into the Northern Hemisphere's ice hockey offseason, to enable a small amount of quality import players to help grow the sport and teach local players.
 The league was founded with four teams that included the Canterbury Red Devils, West Auckland Admirals, Southern Stampede and South Auckland Swarm.

 The first ever game of the NZIHL in the inaugural 2005 season, was played on 3 June 2005 at Paradice Botany Downs, Auckland.
 The game saw hosts, West Auckland Admirals, defeat the visiting Canterbury Red Devils 5–2, with all goals coming in the third period after blank first and second periods.

 The maiden season ran for four rounds and twelve games followed by a best of three finals series in Dunedin.
 Southern Stampede finished top of the regular season standings, claiming the league premiership.
 The Stampede were joined by the Admirals in the finals series.
 Southern Stampede were crowned NZIHL champions and lifted the maiden NZIHL Trophy with a 2–0 clean sweep of the finals series.
 Simon Glass, from the Stampede, finished as the league's first top points scorer with 14 points and took out the league MVP award.
 Steven Reid, also of the Stampede, was named Finals MVP.

 Prior to 2007 season, the South Auckland Swarm changed its name to the Botany Swarm in order to differentiate themselves with a more unique name from the West Auckland Admirals.
 Previously there had been confusion around the similar names.
 Botany was chosen as the Swarm's home rink is located in the Auckland suburb of Botany Downs.

 In 2008, the league expanded for the first time and added a fifth team.
 The Dunedin Thunder joined the league as a second team from Otago, creating the first South Island derby in the league along with the Southern Stampede.
 The Stampede relocated to Queenstown leaving the Thunder to build its supporter base in Dunedin.

 For the 2010 season, the league announced a change to the NZIHL championship trophy.
 The NZIHL trophy was retired and the league introduced the Birgel Cup to be handed to the league champion who wins the NZIHL Finals.